open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 (henceforth referred to as the SDK) is an implementation of the OpenTelemetry API that provides users with this functionally.

-All implementations of the OpenTelemetry API MUST provide an SDK.

 ## Overview

 From OpenTelemetry's perspective LogRecords and Events are both represented